ETHPrague-Discovery-Wallet/SCW/README.md

 # Discovery Account

-A chrome extension based on Trampoline to allow anyone to create and manage their Discovery Account.
-An Abstracted Account which aims to protect the users from scams and handling errors.
+Discovery Account, an elegant Chrome extension built on the foundation of Trampoline, empowering users to effortlessly create and manage their own Discovery Account.
+This Abstracted Account is meticulously crafted with the sole purpose of safeguarding users against scams and efficiently handling errors.
 ___

 ## What is Trampoline ?